nasa-pds-engineering-node/registry-moppers/README.md

 The wrapper script for the suite of components may be run with `python ./docker/sweepers_driver.py`

-Alternatively, registry-sweepers may be build from its [Dockerfile](./docker/Dockerfile) and run as a container, providing the same environment variables when running the container.
+Alternatively, registry-sweepers may be built from its [Dockerfile](./docker/Dockerfile) with `docker image build --file ./docker/Dockerfile .` and run as a container, providing those same environment variables when running the container.

+### Performance

+#### Rough Benchmarks
+When run against the production OpenSearch instance with ~1.1M products, no cross-cluster remotes, and (only) ~1k multi-version products, from a local development machine, the runtime is ~20min on first run and ~12min subsequently.
+It appears that OpenSearch optimizes away no-op update calls, resulting in significant speedup despite the fact that registry-sweepers reprocesses metadata from scratch, every run.

+The overwhelming bottleneck ops are the O(docs_count) db writes in ancestry.

+When run on an 8vCPU, 56GB RAM ECS node, the runtime is significantly longer due to the presence of CCR nodes.
+Performance has not been benchmarked properly in this context due to the presence of errors preventing actual writes, but in that test, execution time was 1h15m.
+CPU utilization stayed at/below 1vCPU and memory utilization peaked at ~14GB.

 ## Code of Conduct